Criminal Defense Attorney

 Mr. Logan is proud to provide strategic criminal defense in Bucks County and surrounding areas.
 He handles cases concerning DUI, grand jury proceedings, probation & parole violations, expungements, sex crimes, assault, burglary, robbery, drugs, forfeiture, theft, arson, fraud & embezzlement, criminal procedure, and more.

-More information about the types of major cases we handle
+More information about the types of major criminal cases we handle

 Grand Jury Criminal Defense Lawyer